The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

-\item Let us look at the special case $p=2$ (and also focus on $n=1,\ g,g' \in \ggh$ as considered in Theorem \ref{Tunproved} above).
+\begin{remark} This result is independent of the chosen $p$-Sylow subgroup $\Pi_p$, as well as the choices of generators $\g_j$.
+It generalizes Proposition \ref{Punproved} above, in the special case $p=2$. \comment{ \begin{enumerate} \item Let us look at the special case $p=2$ (and also focus on $n=1,\ g,g' \in \ggh$ as considered in Proposition \ref{Punproved} above).
 If $\Pi_2$ denotes any fixed 2-Sylow subgroup, and has an element of order 4, then $\sg(\bfh) = 0$.
-Otherwise every nontrivial element in $\Pi_2$ has order 2, whence $\Pi_2$ is a finite abelian group with exponent 2, i.e. $\Pi_2 \cong (\Z / 2\Z)^k$ for some $k$.
+Otherwise every nontrivial element in $\Pi_2$ has order 2, whence $\Pi_2$ is a finite abelian group with exponent 2, i.e., $\Pi_2 \cong (\Z / 2\Z)^k$ for some $k$.
 Theorem \ref{T8} then tells us that $\sg(\bfh) = 0$ if $k > n$.
 (If $n=1$, then this happens when 4 divides $|\Pi_2|$.)